Both heat exposure and cold exposure have numerous possible benefits to human health.

 Step by step:

-- I take the supplements described above along with a green powder to assist with absorption.
+- I take the supplements described above along with an egg yolk to assist with absorption.

 - I wait a few minutes